mmahdi-farrokhy/CleanCodeBook/README.md

 - There is conceptual continuity between fields and methods in a clean class.
 - If a method is too large, it should be divided into multiple small methods, each one implementing one task.
 - Some of these small methods interact with some objects from a specific class.
 They should be moved to that class.
 - It is very usual to add new features or fix bugs in a software.
 The legacy code has to change.
 It comes with a risk.
 The change on one module would disrupt the functionality of others.
-To avoid this issue, we use interfaces or abstract classes, and place the new codes inside a new class that extends the parent class or interface.
+To avoid it, we use interfaces or abstract classes, and place the new codes inside a new class that extends the parent class or interface.
 ---
 # Systems
 A software system is composed of distinct sub-systems and layers, each handling specific tasks.
 Crucially, these sub-systems must be isolated from one another.
 The client method constructs the required objects for the system and hands them over to the application layer, which utilizes them.